Dorothy Imes Obituary - Statesville, NC | Legacy Pro

 Dorothy Ann Shuford Imes

 Mrs. Dorothy Ann Shuford Imes, 62, of Statesville, passed away Tuesday, Sept.
 22, 2020.
-Those left to cherish the memory of her life is her husband, Stephen Imes; three sons, Lee (Jamila) Abrams, Michael (Gloria) Shuford, and Lamont (Crystal) Shuford; one daughter, Tilisia Shuford House; and a host of other relatives and friends.
-A celebration of life service will be conducted Sunday, Oct.
-25, at 1 p.m., at Rutledge and Bigham Mortuary.
+Those left to cherish the memory of her life are her husband, Stephen Imes; three sons, Lee (Jamila) Abrams, Michael (Gloria) Shuford, and Lamont (Crystal) Shuford; daughter, Tilisia Shuford House; and a host of other relatives and friends.
+A celebration of life service will be conducted Sunday, Sept.
+27, at 1 p.m., at Rutledge and Bigham Mortuary.
 Burial will follow at Bibleway Church Cemetery #6 in Troutman.

 Rutledge and Bigham Mortuarywww.rutledgeandbigham.com